These Traeger smoked potato skins make an amazing appetizer to smoke alongside your main dish.

 We all know smoking meat can take a LONG time.
 I'm looking at you smoked brisket.
 So why not make yourself a snack while you wait.

-Do you love potato skins?
+Do you love baked potato skins?
 Try these BBQ Pulled Pork Potato Skins.

 Jump to: